Tag: resurrection

 HE IS RISEN!

-“Blessed be the God and Father of our Lord Jesus Christ.
-Because of his great , he has given us new birth into a hope through the resurrection of Jesus Christ from the dead and into an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you.”
+“Blessed be the God and Father of our Lord Christ.
+Because of his great , he has given us new birth into a living through the of Jesus Christ from the dead and into an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you.”
 1 Peter 1:3–4

 We have the ending.
 We know the ending.
 Yet, we wait.